-There is a special sensory garden and a bird hide for visitors with limited mobility.
+There are a special sensory garden and a bird hide for visitors with limited mobility.

 Perhaps the most popular feature at Fairhaven are boat trips on the private broad, available from April-October.
 There are 2 boat trips available; short trips touring the broad, and longer trips taking in the historic ruins of St Benets Abbey.

-I've had the pleasure of visiting Fairhaven Gardens 3 times, and eaxh time I've been struck by its quiet beauty.
-The canals are simply stunning in summer, when sunlight filters through the trees and the primulas are in full bloom.
+I've had the pleasure of visiting Fairhaven Gardens three times, and each time I've been struck by its quiet beauty.
+The canals are simply stunning in summer when sunlight filters through the trees and the primulas are in full bloom.
 I love Fairhaven, and if you take the time to explore it I'm sure you'll agree that it is a superb garden and one of the most enjoyable attractions in Norfolk.